IRS Extends ACA Deadline for Employers to Furnish Forms to Employees

 - The notice also extends good-faith transition relief for the 2018 filing year from penalties for incorrect and incomplete reporting on Forms 1094-B, 1095-B, 1094-C, and 1095-C.

 On Nov.
 29, 2018, the Internal Revenue Service (IRS) issued a notice extending the deadlines for certain entities to furnish forms 1095-C or 1095-B to employees and covered individuals about the health insurance coverage offered to them.
 The notice also prolongs good-faith transition relief from penalties for incorrect and incomplete reporting on forms 1094-B, 1095-B, 1094-C, and 1095-C for the 2018 filing year.

 In general, applicable large employers (ALEs) are employers that had an average of at least 50 full-time employees, including full-time-equivalents, in the preceding calendar year.
 Bear in mind that new employers determine their status using their anticipated employee count and look at their current year data as opposed to their lookback.

 ALEs must report the health insurance coverage information they offered on a Form 1095-C for each full-time employee.
 These forms are all filed with a transmittal Form 1094-C. Additionally, ALEs that sponsor self-insured health plans report health coverage information for each individual enrolled on a Form 1095-C. This includes the employee, employee’s family members, and non-employees.
 They have the option to report health coverage information for non-employees such as retired employees on a Form 1095-B, which are filed with the transmittal Form 1094-B. Non-ALEs that sponsor self-insured health plans report coverage information on 1095-B, not 1095-C.

-Here are the key points for employers.
-The IRS notice:
+Here are the key points for employers: